 In general, therapy aimed at reducing inflammatory activity in early disease is more successful than attempts to decrease sclerosis in well-established lesions.
 The approach to treatment of the various subtypes of morphea is described in Medical Care.
 Note that phototherapy represents another important modality.

-Clinical Context: Medium-potency corticosteroid that reduces inflammation and may prevent progression of sclerosis.
+Clinical Context: Triamcinolone is a medium-potency corticosteroid that reduces inflammation and may prevent progression of sclerosis.

-Clinical Context: Superpotent topical corticosteroid that reduces inflammation and may prevent progression of sclerosis.
+Clinical Context: Clobetasol propionate is a superpotent topical corticosteroid that reduces inflammation and may prevent progression of sclerosis.

-Clinical Context: Reduces inflammation and prevents progression of sclerosis.
+Clinical Context: Prednisone reduces inflammation and prevents the progression of sclerosis.
 Systemic corticosteroid therapy (often used in combination with MTX; see below) is appropriate for patients with active inflammatory disease that is widespread, severe, and/or potentially disfiguring/disabling.

 These agents reduce inflammation and suppress collagen synthesis.

-Clinical Context: Synthetic vitamin D-3 analog that can lead to softening of morphea lesions.
+Clinical Context: Calcipotriene is a synthetic vitamin D-3 analog that can lead to softening of morphea lesions.

 These agents inhibit fibroblast activity and TGF-beta production and have anti-inflammatory effects.

-Clinical Context: Antimetabolite that inhibits dihydrofolate reductase, thereby hindering DNA and RNA synthesis in lymphocytes and other immune cells.
+Clinical Context: Methotrexate is an antimetabolite that inhibits dihydrofolate reductase, thereby hindering DNA and RNA synthesis in lymphocytes and other immune cells.
 This and other mechanisms lead to an anti-inflammatory effect, which is reflected in reduced levels of circulating cytokines such as IL-2, IL-6, and IL-8 (indicators of disease activity) in morphea patients.
-Response is often delayed until 1-3 mo after initiation of therapy.
+Response is often delayed until 1-3 months after initiation of therapy.

 These agents can reduce inflammation associated with morphea.

 Clinical Context: The mechanism of action of tacrolimus is not known.
-Reduces itching and inflammation by suppressing the release of cytokines from T cells.
-Also inhibits transcription for genes that encode IL-3, IL-4, IL-5, GM-CSF, and TNF-alpha, all of which are involved in the early stages of T-cell activation.
-Additionally, may inhibit release of pre-formed mediators from skin mast cells and basophils, and downregulate expression of FCeRI on Langerhans cells.
-Can be used in patients as young as 2 years old.
+It reduces itching and inflammation by suppressing the release of cytokines from T cells.
+It also inhibits transcription for genes that encode IL-3, IL-4, IL-5, GM-CSF, and TNF-alpha, all of which are involved in the early stages of T-cell activation.
+Additionally, it may inhibit release of preformed mediators from skin mast cells and basophils and down-regulate the expression of FCeRI on Langerhans cells.
+It can be used in patients as young as 2 years.
 Drugs of this class are more expensive than topical corticosteroids.
 It is available as an ointment in concentrations of 0.03 and 0.1%.
-Indicated only after other treatment options have failed.
+It is indicated only after other treatment options have failed.

-Clinical Context: Inhibits inosine monophosphate dehydrogenase (IMPDH) and suppresses denovo purine synthesis by lymphocytes, thereby inhibiting their proliferation.
-Inhibits antibody production.
+Clinical Context: Mycophenolate inhibits inosine monophosphate dehydrogenase (IMPDH) and suppresses denovo purine synthesis by lymphocytes, thereby inhibiting their proliferation.
+It inhibits antibody production.

 Two formulations are available and are not interchangeable.
 The original formulation, mycophenolate mofetil (MMF, Cellcept) is a prodrug that once hydrolyzed in vivo, releases the active moiety mycophenolic acid.
 A newer formulation, mycophenolic acid (MPA, Myfortic) is an enteric-coated product that delivers the active moiety.